-This week I've been present at three events where Personal Branding and LinkedIn have been the protagonists.
+This week I have been present at three events where Personal Branding and LinkedIn have been the protagonists.

-- The personal branding course in Ferrovial, with a six-year journey.
+- The personal brand course in Ferrovial, with six years of travel.
 There the attendees valued the importance of this network for active professionals.

-- In Vassis Conseil I had a chance to have a talk about Personal Branding and LinkedIn for professionals hungry for change.
-In fact, I owe it to Marion Suffert the questions posed in the article.
+- In Vassis Conseil I had the opportunity to hold a talk about Personal Branding and LinkedIn for professionals hungry for change.
+In fact, I owe Marion Suffert the questions posed in the article.

-- And at a session in Barcelona to IESE Alumni Career Services I gave a workshop on personal branding and value proposition LinkedIn was very present as a networking element.
+- And in a session in Barcelona to IESE Alumni Career Services I gave a workshop on personal branding and value proposition linkedIn was very present as an element of Networking.

-I don't remember making a post to an online platform.
-The time has come to do so, and start with the queen of online networking: LinkedIn.
-If you have little time, here's a one-minute summary:
+I don't remember turning a post to an online platform.
+The time has come to do so, and start with the queen of online networking: Linkedin.
+If you're short on time, here's a one-minute summary:

-Founded in December 2002 by Reid Hoffman, Allen Blue, Konstantin Guericke, Eric Ly and Jean-Luc Vaillant,was launched in May 2003 in the US, and the US and the US have been USA.
-These years LinkedIn grew from 500.000 on 2003 to 13 million users on 2007.
+Founded in December 2002 by Reid Hoffman, Allen Blue, Konstantin Guericke, Eric Ly and Jean-Luc Vaillant,was launched in May 2003 in the US, the U.S. and the USA.
+These years LinkedIn grew from 500.000 In 2003 To 13 millions of users In 2007.
 Like all startups, growth is essential and the challenge is obvious: grow or die.

-Here I want to emphasize that LinkedIn was created as a flattering network of contacts and to project and develop our personal brand.
+Here I want to emphasize that LinkedIn was created as a contact-promoting network and to project and develop our personal brand.
 At first many thought it was a place to hang the CV.
-That could be a medium, but not the end.
+That could be a means, but not the end.

 2008-2011: Systematic growth phase.

 LinkedIn began to invest more in growth.
-The company created a team that multiplied the number of x10 users, Happening of 14 millions to 140 millions.
-The company identified its main growth channels by studying user experience and how users found the website.
+The company created a team that multiplied the number of x10 users, Happening of the 14 millions to 140 Million.
+The company identified its main growth channels by studying the user experience and how they found the website.
 Virtuality and search engine optimization were key to LinkedIn.
-In 2008, we were able to profile the citizens of outside the US and its USA, which contributed to growth in an obvious way.
+In 2008, we were able to create the profile for the citizens of outside the US, the U.S. and the U.S. USA, which clearly contributed to growth.

 2011-2019.
 Big data phase + Microsoft

-Data use to increase growth rate is improved, creating a CRM that improved customer experience beyond income In the net.
-Added acquisition metrics, Activation, Connections, retention.
-Improved measurement led to the creation of Sales Navigator, the largest known business networking tool.
-The entry into China was a breakthrough (20% of the world population), and also Microsoft's purchase June 2016 by 26.200 millions of dollars.
+Improved data usage to increase growth rate, creating a CRM that improved customer experience beyond your income on the net.
+Added metrics about acquisition, Activation, Connections, Retention.
+Improved measurement led to the creation of Sales Navigator, the largest known networking business tool.
+The entry into China was a breakthrough (20% of the world's population), And also Microsoft's purchase June 2016 By 26.200 millions of dollars.
 Russia banned 2016 access to this network.

 The three keys to a good profile

-A full profile (Stellar) means an improvement in personal brand projection and one of the keys to the increase in commercial potential in the network.
-To this end, should be considered:
+A full profile (Stellar) means an improvement in personal brand projection and one of the keys to the increase in business potential in the network.
+To do this, should be considered:

-- Updated photograph.
+- Updated photography.
 Some sources claim that visits multiply x14.